Media Asset Management and Enterprise Content Management: What’s the Difference?

 The Choice Between ECM and DAM

-ECM and DAM systems can work well together, affording you ultimate control over your digital content.
+ECM and DAM solutions can work well together, affording you ultimate control over your digital content.

 - You can use an ECM system to administer the operational data generated by your business practices and personnel.

 - You can use a DAM system to manage the flow of your digital assets across channels, simultaneously raising your ROI.
-DAM systems are often 10 times cheaper than ECM systems.
+DAM solutions are often 10 times cheaper than ECM systems.

 Choose a configuration that best meets your needs.
 A prudent thing to do is ask for a recommendation from people who’ve adopted an ECM or a DAM system before.
 Additionally, try out the services before committing to them.
 To get started, check out Cloudinary’s DAM solution, which includes a free tier.